Anthony Propst MD provides world-class fertility treatment

-Anthony Propst MD is a member of the Practice Committee of the Society for Assisted Reproduction, and he has authored dozens of research articles and multiple book chapters.
+Anthony Propst MD is a former member of the Practice Committee of the American Society for Reproductive Medicine, and he has authored dozens of research articles and multiple book chapters.

 To schedule an appointment with Anthony Propst MD, contact us.
 See how world-class fertility care can help you bring home a healthy baby.

 Dr. Propst’s Fertility Research

 |2015||Devine K, Mumford SL, Wu M, DeCherney AH, Hill MJ, Propst A. Diminished ovarian reserve in the United States assisted reproductive technology population: diagnostic trends among 181,536 cycles from the Society for Assisted Reproductive Technology Clinic Outcomes Reporting System.
 Fertil Steril.2015;104:612-19.|

 |2015||Devine K, Mumford SL, Goldman KN, Hodes-Wertz B, Druckenmiller S, Propst AM, Noyes N. Baby budgeting: oocyte cryopreservation in women delaying reproduction can reduce cost per live birth.
 Fertil Steril.
 2015;103:1446-53.|

 |2015||Connell MT, Szatkowski JM, Terry N, DeCherney AH, Propst AM, Hill MJ.
 Timing luteal support in assisted reproductive technology: a systematic review.
 Fertil Steril.
 2015;103:939-946.|